 It is advised to only charge your phone when using rental cars or remember to check that everything is stored when finishing the ride.
 If a hacker finds a loophole and accesses the machine’s telematics system, the person may be able to manipulate various data such as vehicle activity, system reports and track your location, and even have the possibility of controlling it.

 Wi-Fi, Bluetooth and hotspot are just a few among many known methods to hack into your car.
 It is possible to scan the network and remotely take control of the vehicle.

 Avoid using weak passwords for your Wi-Fi and disconnect the Bluetooth function when you do not need it.

-Unlike with some other types of hacking types, it is more difficult to find major “car hacking” incidents because usually individual vehicles are hacked, and it would be hard to find information about every separate incident and provide a very extensive report.
+Unlike with other hacking types, it is more difficult to find major “car hacking” incidents because individual vehicles are usually hacked.
+Therefore, it would take a lot of work to find information about every separate incident and provide an extensive report.

-Instead, we can refer to statistics about most hacked cars in 2020 as noted by Consumer Watchdog:
+Instead, we can refer to statistics about the most hacked cars in 2020, as noted by Consumer Watchdog:

 - Ford F-150

 - Dodge Ram 1500

 - Chevy Silverado